The Best Luggage Sales to Shop Now: Away, Samsonite, Monos and More

 The Nordstrom Summer Sale is here, and right now, you can save up to 60% on items across all categories, including travel bags from Herschel, Carhartt, Barbour and more.

-Below, we've found the best luggage deals available now to make your upcoming long weekend trip a breeze for the unofficial end of summer.
-Whether you've has your eyes on a spinner with TSA locks or an Instagram-worthy Dagne Dover bag, here are our favorites to save on new luggage now.
+Below, we've found the best luggage deals available now to make the most of your Labor Day shopping.
+Whether you've had your eyes on a spinner with TSA locks or an Instagram-worthy Dagne Dover bag, here are our favorites to save on new luggage now.
 To help keep track of your belongings, Apple AirTags are also on sale for their lowest price ever right now.

 The Best Labor Day Luggage Deals